 Recent trends: Growth in Manufacturing, University Housing, Arts

 Expanding downtown arts community/loft dwelling: older buildings in Binghamton’s central business district have become much sought properties for artists and a new generation of urbanites seeking the charms of late 19th century construction and the ambience of a small valley city.

 First Fridays/Arts Walk: Since February 2004, the City’s arts community hosts monthly First Fridays/Gallery Night.
 On the first Friday of each month, downtown art galleries are open offering wine, cheese and live entertainment.
 The monthly cultural celebration draws increasing numbers of arts patrons from 2-4 hours away.

-Student housing projects: Binghamton University continues to expand student enrollment and various private developers have responded by renovating historic older buildings in the central business district to meet market demand for loft housing.
-20 Hawley Street is a 9-story adaptive reuse of a 163,000 SF bank building into a 292-bed luxury student housing facility completed by Alfred Weissman Real Estate.
-Twin River Commons is a new construction 386-bed complex to comprehend an entire downtown block overlooking the Chenango River.
+Student housing projects: Binghamton University continues to expand student enrollment and various private developers have responded by renovating historic older buildings in the central business district to meet market demand for loft housing with projects such as 20 Hawley Street, Chenango Place, University Lofts, the Printing House and Twin River Commons.

 Demand for properties in the downtown State and National Register historic districts continues to rise – especially for mixed-use properties - converting 19th century buildings into lofts, art galleries and studios.

 Additional factors driving city real estate interest are:

 - Increasing awareness of the close proximity of Binghamton to New York City

 - Investment interest in capitalizing on lower property and labor costs vs. southeastern New York

 - Post 9/11 safety concerns about living and working in the greater New York area